-It would only take a few things to make huge improvements in the quality of the information.
+It would only take a few things to make huge improvements in the quality of the information using computerised accounts.

-- Review the setup of the accounts and ask are they designed to give you the manangement information that you need
+- Review the setup of the accounts and ask are they designed to give you the management information that you need

 - Check are the opening balances correct.
 You will probably need help from your accountant here but I think they should be adjusting the opening balances for you anyway.

-- Finally print off a Profit and Loss and Balance.
+- Finally, print off a Profit and Loss and Balance.
 Go through the Balance Sheet first.
 Is every asset listed correctly?
 Do the liabilities look correct?
 If your balance sheet is reliable, then the net profit to date must be reliable.
-When looking at the Profit and Loss, I like having a drilldown feature.
-When someone says “whats in telephone or whatever”, you can just drill down on the account to see what transaction make up the figure for telephone.
+When looking at the Profit and Loss, I like having a drill down feature.
+When someone says “whats in telephone or whatever”, you can just drill down on the account to see what transaction make up the figure for the telephone.

-- If you do all of that, you accounts will be reasonably reliable and good enough to work with.
+- If you do all of that, your accounts will be reasonably reliable and good enough to work with.

 If you have any comments on this article or if there are any areas you would like to address, please do let me know.